 We love the large sun-soaked terrace that's the perfect perch for family BBQs and midnight star-gazing soirees!
 Planters and screens that flank the terrace provide just enough privacy without severing the connection to the city around you.
 The vistas of neighbouring gardens and mature treescapes are quiet calming - particularly amid the bustle of downtown!

-Ideal for the high-styled urban buyer, picture-perfect penthouse isn't the kind of offering that comes to market regularly! his 1 bed, 1.5 bath, 2storey urban oasis is currently offered for sale at $1,189,000!
+Ideal for the high-styled urban buyer, picture-perfect penthouse isn't the kind of offering that comes to market regularly! his 1 bed, 1.5 bath, 2storey urban oasis is NOW SOLD!

 Our favourite feature of this penthouse is the dramatic 650-square-foot, wrap-around terrace!
 Spacious and sun-drenched, this outdoor space was finished with wood decking in 2017 and is a dream come true for any urban dweller that adores the city lights!
 Can you imagine sunning yourself with a morning coffee or throwing starlit soirees? *Swoon* The terrace is well-appointed with planter boxes, a BBQ gas line, a water line, several artificial boxwoods, and outdoor lighting accessed with the click of a remote!